Dhruvbam/Dual-Tone-Multi-Frequency-Decoder/README.md

 ![alt text](https://github.com/Dhruvbam/Dual-Tone-Multi-Frequency-Decoder/blob/main/dtmf.jpg)
-# Dual Tone Multi-Frequency Decoder
+# Dual Tone Multi-Frequency (DTMF) Decoder

-Dual Tone Multi-Frequency Decoder made using python
+## Overview
+This project presents a Dual Tone Multi-Frequency (DTMF) Decoder developed in Python.
+Aimed at decoding telephone keypad digits, our team of three utilized data science and machine learning libraries alongside Python scripting to analyze audio files.
+By employing Fast Fourier Transform (FFT), we accurately decoded WAV format tones into their corresponding numeric digits.

+## Features
+- **DTMF Encoding & Decoding**: Generates frequencies for dial tones and decodes them back to digits.
+- **Audio File Processing**: Analyzes WAV audio files to slice each tone and decode digits.
+- **FFT Implementation**: Utilizes FFT to match audio frequencies with predefined number database.

+## Technologies Used
+- Python for scripting and automation.
+- Libraries: NumPy for FFT, pandas for data manipulation, and SciPy for signal processing.

+## Getting Started
+To run this project:
+1. Clone the repository.
+2. Ensure you have Python and necessary libraries installed.
+3. Run the Jupyter Notebooks (`DTMF - Part 1 - Final.ipynb` through `DTMF - Part 4 - Final.ipynb`) in sequence to see the encoding, decoding, and analysis process.

-## About:
+## How It Works
-In my Python project focused on DTMF, I led a team of 3 to properly decode telephone keypad digits.
-To achieve this, we utilized data science and machine learning libraries, and Python scripting to decode the digits.
-Additionally, we developed an encoder to get the frequency of each digit and a decoder for the telephone keypad digits.
-Our final product is a Dual Tone Multi-Frequency Decoder made using Python, which takes audio files in WAV format of digital number dial tones, slices up each tone, and matches it with a database of numbers corresponding with its audio frequencies.
-To implement this, we made use of Fast Fourier Transform and implemented FFT into the Python program.
+The decoder takes an audio file, slices each tone, and uses FFT to compare frequencies against a database, identifying the corresponding digit for each tone sequence.